Dawdine History, Family Crest & Coats of Arms

-Anglo-Saxon tribes ruled over Britain.
+The origins of the Dawdine name come from when the Anglo-Saxon tribes ruled over Britain.
 The name Dawdine was originally derived from a family having lived in Doddington, a place name found at many locations throughout England.
 The name is made up of the Old English personal name Dodda, an Old English word that meant "enclosure," or "farm" and tun, which meant "town."
 Thus the original meaning of this place name was Dodda's farm or Dodda's town.
-CITATION[CLOSE]

 Early Origins of the Dawdine family